Anunatak/anunatheme/README.md

 We've incorporated a fun 404 page in the theme.
 When your visitors lands somewhere that doesn't exist they can play the ever popular [Snake game](https://github.com/ncpierson/Snake).
 The code behind it courtesy of [Nick Pierson](http://nickpierson.me), which developed the game while becoming more familiar with JavaScript.
 We've made some minor adjustments which allows us to modify colors and listen for events.
 See [the Github page for the plugin](https://github.com/tormjens/jquery-snake).

-## DOM Based Router
+## DOM Based Routing

 Sage has this thing they call DOM Based routing.
-In Anunastart you can route your stuff in the same way, except we are using this awesome jQuery-plugin called [jquery-dom-router](https://github.com/tormjens/jquery-dom-router).
+In AnunaTheme you can route your stuff in the same way, except we are using this awesome jQuery-plugin called [jquery-dom-router](https://github.com/tormjens/jquery-dom-router).

-It's kind of exactly the same, only it responds to live changes of classes on your `<body>`-tag and the syntax is way sexier.
-Check it out!
+We've set this up so you can add your dom routes in `assets/scripts/plugins/routes.coffee`.

 ## Blade